leanprover-community/lean4-metaprogramming-book/md/main/syntax.md

 syntax boolean_expr " AND " boolean_expr : boolean_expr
 ```

-Now that we are working in our own syntax category however we are completely
+Now that we are working in our own syntax category, we are completely
-disconnected from the rest of the system, we can not be used in place of
+disconnected from the rest of the system.
+And these cannot be used in place of
 terms anymore:

 ```lean